Further recommend sources

 Androids are often confused with cyborgs in science fiction movies.
 The replicants in Blade Runner (1982) and Philip K. Dick’s Do Androids Dream of Electric Sheep (1968), for example, are not cyborgs but bioengineered synthetic humans, and therefore androids.

-Cyborgs are commonly featured in science fiction and cyberculture, some of the most famous include the Cybermen in Doctor Who, the Borg from Star Trek, the Cylons from Battlestar Galactica and Darth Vader from Star Wars.
+Cyborgs are commonly featured in science fiction and cyberculture, some of the most famous include the Cybermen in Doctor Who, the Borg from Star Trek, and Darth Vader from Star Wars.

 Cyborgs and the body

-The body has a relationship to the real and the virtual, one that is often called in the cyberpunk imagining, the ‘meat’.
+The body has a relationship to the real and the virtual, one that is often called the ‘meat’ in the cyberpunk imagining.
 Overcoming the meat, and promoting the ideas of fluidity in race, gender and reality are important concepts in cyberpunk fiction that involve the cyborg: take, for example, the very strong link between body and identity in the story, if not the movie, written by William Gibson, Johnny Mnemonic.

-Are we becoming machine-enhanced humans, or are machines becoming human-enhanced?
+Are we becoming machine-enhanced humans, or are we making human-enhanced machines?

 Does it make sense to talk of the ‘natural’ world if all technology, and all that humans do, is an extension of the organism’s ‘natural’ abilities, processes and functions?
-The boundaries crossed in cyberpunk depend on binary dualism, human and the machine, human and the animal, the real and the unreal, the digital and the analogue.
+The boundaries crossed in cyberpunk depend on binary dualism, human and the machine, human and the animal, the real and the unreal, the digital and the analogue, but we don’t have to be limited to such a model.

 Now we see the transhumanist movement, experimenting with the practical dimensions of being cyborg, like how to take care of an implanted antenna.